Getting started

 Begin by creating the estate (either manually or programmatically).
 The estate is used by both the payment backend and the payment application.

-• Manual setup: Log into the switcloud admin frontend with organization administrator credentials.
+• Manual setup: Log into the Switcloud admin frontend with organization administrator credentials.
 Create at least a Merchant, a Store, and a POI.

 Info